manybabies/manybabies.github.io/get_involved.md

 **We're excited to have you join our team!** In addition to collecting data, there are many contribution opportunities (e.g., study design, data analysis, writing) which do not require access to an infant lab. **All are welcome!**

-If you know which project you are interested in joining, you can email one or more of the Project Leads directly.
-You are also encouraged to subscribe to project listservs to receive project updates and communications (see links below).
+If you know which project you are interested in joining, **you can email one or more of the Project Leads directly**.
+You are also encouraged to **subscribe to project listservs** to receive project updates and communications (see links below).

 If you're unsure of how you'd like to contribute or you'd like to talk with us about contribution opportunities, please **fill in the Sign-Up Form at the bottom of this page** and we'll be in touch with you as soon as possible.